Monitoring and Adapting the Physical State of a Camera for Autonomous Vehicles: Proposed System

 As baseline estimators we use the works of \cite{shin2005block} (self-implemented) and \cite{chen2015efficient} (with its code basis \cite{chen2015efficientGitHub}).
 Both are representatives of the two major noise estimation approaches in the literature:

-The \emph{adaptive Gaussian filtering method} \cite{shin2005block} (B+F) uses the standard deviation of the most homogeneous image patches as a basis to calculate a Gaussian kernel that is used to filter such patches.
+The adaptive Gaussian filtering method \cite{shin2005block} (B+F) uses the standard deviation of the most homogeneous image patches as a basis to calculate a Gaussian kernel that is used to filter such patches.
 The standard deviation of the difference between filtered and unfiltered patches leads to the estimated $\hat\sigma$.
-We increased the internal image patch size from $3 \times 16$ to $8 \times 16$ pixels due to better observed results on the selected datasets.
+We increased the internal image patch size from $3 \times 16$ to $8 \times 16$ pixels as we observed better results on the selected datasets.

-The method \cite{chen2015efficientGitHub} decomposes image patches via \emph{Principal Component Analysis} (PCA, also abbreviation of the method) into their eigenvalues and assigns the noise ratio to the smallest ones.
+The method \cite{chen2015efficient} decomposes image patches via principal component analysis (PCA, also abbreviation of the method) into their eigenvalues and assigns the noise ratio to the smallest ones.
 In contrast to previous work, the authors tackle the problem of overestimating or underestimating noise theoretically and propose an efficient non-parametric algorithm for noise level estimation.